dchen236/FairFace/README.md

 License: CC BY 4.0

 ### Notes
-The models and scripts were tested on a device with 8Gb GPU, it takes unders 2 seconds to predict the 5 images in test folder.
+The models and scripts were tested on a device with 8Gb GPU, it takes under 2 seconds to predict the 5 images in the test folder.